Failure to furnish information / Failure to identify the driver

 A conviction for failing to furnish information will land you with an automatic penalty of 6 points onto your driving licence, along with a fine of up to £1000.
 Even worse, those extra points on your licence could result in you totting up leading to a six month ban from driving as a result.

 ***A word of caution: if you have received a notice of intended Prosecution and are considering attempting to avoid the penalty even though you were actually driving the car when the offence was committed……. don’t! – identifying someone who was not in fact driving at the relevant time could result in the Crown Prosecution Service pursuing you for attempting to pervert the course of justice which is a far more serious offence and could result in a prison sentence.
-Why run the risk when there are many honest and legal defences for failure to furnish information available?***
+Why run the risk when there are many honest and legal defences for failing to identify the driver available?***

-How our Specialist Failure to Furnish Information Solicitors can help you:
+How our Specialist Driving Offence Solicitors can help you:

 Factual defences for failure to furnish information offences: